sagarchauhan005/aws-ec2-ci-deployer/README.md

 # How it works?

 - On every push made from your local system to your git repository, your repo provider (bitbucket or github) shall post a payload.
-- The payload is send as POST request to your webhook.
+- The payload is sent as POST request to your webhook.
 This webhook is set up by the script.
 - The webhook constantly listens to any incoming requests and perform credentials and payload matching.
 - On a successful match, the code is pulled from the relevant branch and is deployed with zero downtime on your app.